 Review drivers and applications that are installed on computers.
 Before deploying the upgrade task sequence, make sure the drivers are compatible with Windows 10.

-On the General, click Browse to select your collection where you wish to perform the deployment.
+On the General, click Browse to select the collection where you wish to perform the deployment.

 On the Deployment Settings, select the Purpose of the deployment.